ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 > **In the flashing command; 0x1000 is a crucial address within the ESP32's flash memory.
 Different devices or firmware versions might require different memory addresses for flashing.
 That’s why specifying the correct address in the command is so important.
 Your command makes sure the MicroPython firmware is written to the right place in memory, allowing it to function properly.** 👈😃👍🤖

-**Step 9: Flash MicroPython Firmware**
+## Step 5 Loading MicroPython Firmware to Device
 1. Download Firmware: Go to the [MicroPython website](https://micropython.org/download/) and download the appropriate latest, stable firmware for your device.
 Keep in mind every device has its own special firmware.
-I used this firmwre for my generic [ESP32 WROOM](https://micropython.org/download/ESP32_GENERIC/)
+I used this firmware for my generic [ESP32 WROOM](https://micropython.org/download/ESP32_GENERIC/)

-> 🔎🔎🔎 **Ive added the .bin file for my ESP32 Wroom just for you to see, but make sure your downloaded version is inside your project folder.
+> 🔎🔎🔎 **I've added the .bin file for my ESP32 Wroom just for you to see, but make sure your downloaded version is inside your project folder.
 Then with terminal, navigate to you're project folder before proceeding.** 🔎🔎🔎

 2. Know your board & Flash Firmware: Follow the instructions provided by these sites.